Introduction

 Global tempo

-Pattern roll is also the place to edit various MIDI controller automation tracks - most notable, the tempo track(s):
+Pattern roll is also where you can edit various MIDI controller automation tracks, most notably the tempo track(s):

 The tempo track, as any other automation track, interpolates the controller value between nodes, and those tiny points are displayed at the exact times each new MIDI event is sent.